 This course includes lessons focusing on leading and managing subordinates and small work teams.
-It prepares learners to effectively apply skills to influence and motivate their people by understanding behavior, leading ethically, and applying discipline when necessary.
-Learners will learn about topics such as behavior analysis, leadership, performance evaluations, standards and discipline, teams, change management, along with an introduction to negotiations.
+It prepares students to effectively apply skills to influence and motivate their subordinates, Airmen, teammates etc. by understanding behavior, leading ethically, and applying discipline when necessary.
+Students will learn about topics such as behavior analysis, leadership, performance evaluations, standards and discipline, teams, change management, along with an introduction to negotiations.